We want to introduce you to the many initiatives committed to art and care: We are many!

 Babes in Arms

 Babes in Arms is a collective of female artists and mothers from Hastings and St Leonards.
-The initiative creates spaces for exchange, artistic work and workshops in which children are not excluded, but are instead considered an integral part of everyday life and creative practice.
+The collective creates spaces for exchange, artistic practice and shared reflection on motherhood and art.
+Children are not treated as a disruption, but as part of the lived and working reality of the artists involved.
+Babes in Arms works toward a solidaric artistic practice that connects care, creativity and community.

 Both Artist and Mother